ilpropheta/ilpropheta.github.io/index.md

 - C++ lambdas
 - Functional Programming in C++

-###Coding Dojos/Coding Gyms
+###Coding Gyms

 <img src="https://i1.wp.com/www.italiancpp.org/wp-content/uploads/2016/04/WP_20161130_21_59_49_Pro.jpg?fit=1146%2C440" alt="Modena Coding Dojo" width="600">

-Since **2016** I have started organizing monthly **Coding Dojos** hosted by local user groups (e.g. [XPUG Bologna](http://www.eventbrite.it/e/biglietti-incontro-di-febbraio-xpug-bologna-21448465939) and [LUG Modena "Conoscere Linux"](http://conoscerelinux.org/category/coding/)).
+In **2014** I took a strong interest in solving programming challenges online.
+I have been practicing on websistes like *HackerRank*, *LeetCode* and *CodingGame*.
+I discovered a new practical and entertaining way to improve myself and my coding skills.
+I had to share this with other people.

+That's why in **2016** I created **Coding Gym** (originally *Coding Dojo*, later changed in order not to confuse with "Coder Dojos" for children), an activity tailored to help people improve coding skills and discover new kind of programming problems and patterns.

-Attendees work in pair to solve three programming challenges I propose at the meeting.
-After 30' I moderate a 10-15' retrospective and at the end of the event I summarize the lessons learned.
+Basically, attendees **work in pair** to solve three programming challenges I propose at the gym session.
+After each problem (~30 minutes) I moderate a 10-minute **retrospective** asking people to show their solutions and discussing.
+At the end of the event I summarize the lessons learned.

-In **March 2017** "Coding Dojos" turned to "**Coding Gyms**", in order not to confuse with "Coder Dojos" for children.
+Coding Gyms are **independent from the programming language** **and** **from the paradigm**.
+Challenges are hosted on [HackerRank](http://hackerrank.com), such that people can write and test code directly into a web browser.
+The problems topics vary, including, among others: arrays, sequences, greedy, numbers, strings, sorting, search.
+The difficulty level is easy or medium, rarely hard.
+Sometimes problems are **constrained** in order to cut the space of solutions or to force people to think differently.

+I facilitated the very first session at [XPUG Bologna](http://www.eventbrite.it/e/biglietti-incontro-di-febbraio-xpug-bologna-21448465939) in Februrary 2016.
+Since March 2016, I have organized a Coding Gym per month at [MakeIt Modena](http://www.comune.modena.it/makeitmodena), hosted by the association [Conoscere Linux (Modena LUG)](http://conoscerelinux.org/).

-[Here is the list](http://www.italiancpp.org/coding-dojos/) of the previous and next coding dojos I have organized.
+[Here is the list](http://www.italiancpp.org/coding-gyms/) of the previous and next coding gyms I have organized.

 ---
 Popular posts